 Why do Invisalign attachments hurt when eating?

-Invisalign attachments may hurt while eating because rough edges of attachments rub and irritate your cheek or gums.
+Invisalign attachments may hurt while eating because the rough edges of attachments rub and irritate your cheek or gums.
 To get rid of this, chew food slowly using the opposite side of the jaw.
 And, if it’s possible, cover the affected attachment with a piece of orthodontic wax.
-However, these problems occur with the new attachments and over time it goes away.
+However, these problems occur with the new attachments, and over time it goes away.